Making a difference at Paddington Central

 Support for the National Literacy Trust

 Last year we helped parents keep children reading during the summer holidays as part of our celebrations to mark British Land’s 11-year partnership with the National Literacy Trust.
 At Paddington Central, we welcomed 170 school children from Edward Wilson School and Gateway Academy for a storytelling session with professional storyteller Alim Kamara, aimed at helping them fall in love with reading.
-Since the programme launched at Paddington, it has supported almost 1,600 school children and seen almost 5,000 books donated across the city.
+Since the programme launched at Paddington, we’ve supported almost 1,600 school children and seen almost 5,000 books donated across the city.

 Visit our Community Garden